Super Eagles news: Shehu Abdullahi opens football academy in Sokoto | Goal.com

 Nigeria international Shehu Abdullahi has opened a football academy in his home town in Sokoto state.

-The school has been set up with the purpose of discovering and grooming talented young footballers hoping to follow in Abdullahi
+The school has been set up with the purpose of discovering and grooming talented young footballers hoping to emulate Abdullahi himself.

 Also, the academy is a deliberate attempt to see the northern state produce players for the country’s senior national team.